colinyjchung/jinnzhong/content/posts/2024-W12-EOW-Report.md

 ## Highlights This Week

 * Very little fiction done this week.
 This week drained me.
 I am working hard to replace the income I lost and this dancing on the knifeedge is draining.
 I'm not reading a ton either.
 I'm powering through Zeihan.
 I'm letting Crichton feed his workmanlike prose straight into my veins.
 The story is straightforward action and there's no thinking involved.
+I'm also watching more TV and film again.
+I think that is a great indicator that I'm self-medicating when I'm really stressed out.
+I got through _Money Heist (2017-2021)_ Part 2, _American Fiction (2023)_, _The Holdovers (2023)_, and _Poor Things (2023)_ all in the past week since I lost that contract.
 * I couldn't stop yawning and desperately wanted to fall asleep Friday evening while at a [RPG session](https://journal.jinnzhong.com/rcr-orcborg-sp02-demon-egg-dead-dwarves/) even though it was super fun.
 I should've checked out, and I had a perfect excuse to not go since one of our RCR group couldn't make it, but I chose to attend anyway because I would've just crashed at home and there was a potential I would fall into a mire of exhaustion and possibly grief over the income situation.
 Or I just felt obligated to.
 I don't know.
 Maybe it was a denial of my situation or a "fuck you" or I felt like I had accomplished enough this week prospecting that I "deserved" it and I wasn't going to _not_ seize my prize.
 * Last 1on1 call with MRK for the short story cohort.
 On today's post-MMW meeting, the SSC talked about logistics for how we'd operate post-MRK.